CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 ** Confidentiality **

-If confidentiality of the transported data, ie security of the cable, is an essential aspect, fiber optic cables are the first choice.
+If confidentiality of the transported data, ie security of the cable, is an essential aspect, fiber-optic cables are the first choice.
 They require far more technical effort for the potential eavesdropper on the line than any copper-based solutions.

 More importantly is the protection of distribution boards and outlets to prevent normal IT equipment from being connected to the local area network for eavesdropping.
 Of course, this also applies to fiber optic cabling.